 The integrated approach demands, that all demonstration projects shall integrate innovative Technology development, innovative Business models, develop plans for market uptake (including scaling-up and replication) and check existing market barriers and work out proposals for solutions (policy, legislation, regulation, etc.).

 Further the knowledge sharing among LCE 6 to LCE 10 is very important.
-The cooperation of the H2020 projects on Smart Grid & Storage kicked-off with the 1st Workshop held in Brussels 21 May 2015.
-Four working groups have been established for further joint work:
+Bridge is a cooperation of all accepted LCE 6-10 projects funded under Horizon 2020.
+The target is to evolve a continuous dialogue and exchange of experiences between the different projects on Smart Grid & Storage.
+It kicked-off with the 1st Workshop held in Brussels 21 May 2015.
+Four working groups have been teamed up:

 - Data management